JakeSaintG/CharacterSearch/README.md

 - Peter McClanahan and Robyn Cute for answering my questions!

 ## Known Issues
-- Unable to POST an image currently.
--- Error received from API.
+- Sending images works but sends 200 back from the API as an error code

 ## Areas of Improvement
-- Changing many of the uses of "people" to "user" throught the application.
+- Changing many of the uses of "people" to "user" throughout the application.
 - Utilizing Angular's ReactiveFormsModule to create the form for adding a person.
 - Deliving deeper in the features of Angular and refactoring.